marinaconde/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Questions:

-1. Calculate and report the total number of missing values in the dataset
+Calculate and report the total number of missing values in the dataset